 Our children's charity in Zambia since 1996

 Zambian children face a harsh reality.
-Thousands have been orphaned by AIDS and live a life without parental care, many of them in crippling poverty.
-Access to primary education is nothing but wishful thinking in some regions of Zambia.
+Thousands have been orphaned by AIDS and live a without parental care, many of them in crippling poverty.
 It is against this background that SOS Children's Villages decided to initiate its work in this South African country.

 Studying hard (photo: SOS archives)

 Children in Zambia are highly vulnerable.
 Children in special need of protection include those who have lost their parents, as well as those who have been neglected by their families, abused or pushed into harsh forms of labour..
 Although the legislative framework to protect Zambian children exists and is well stipulated, reality has shown that fighting violations of children's rights remain one of Zambia's biggest challenges.